lmri-met/metpyrad/docs/source/tutorials/hidex300_1.rst

 Initialize the processor
 ------------------------

-In order to process all the CSV files provided by de Hidex TDCR system, the first thing you need to do initialize the Hidex TCDR processor.
+In order to process all the CSV files provided by de Hidex 300 SL automatic liquid scintillator counter, the first thing you need to do initialize the Hidex TCDR processor.

 In a Python shell, import ``HidexTDCR`` class from ``metpyrad``: